Retraction methods and fixed point free maps with null minimal displacements on unit balls: Introduction

-Fixed point issues in high generality for an even larger class of H\"older maps were first addressed by Kirk \cite{Ki3}.
-Interestingly, when looking at the slightly smaller class of maps described above, relevant questions related to the structure of Banach spaces naturally arise.
-Mostly influenced by Kirk's work, some of them were posed and studied in \cite{Bar}.
-For instance, assuming that $X$ is infinite dimensional, under what conditions does there exist for any $\alpha\in (0,1$) and $\lambda>0$, a fixed-point free mapping $T\colon B_X\to B_X$ with $\mathrm{d}(T,B_X)=0$ and with the property of being:
+Fixed point issues for a larger class of H\"older maps were first addressed by Kirk \cite{Ki3}.
+His results only yield growth estimates for $\mathrm{d}(T,K)$ (cf. \cite[Proposition 2.2, Theorems 2.3, 2.4, 4.1, 4.4 and 4.5]{Ki3}).
+However, as the class of H\"older maps considered here is slightly smaller, it is expected that ($\mathcal{Q}1$--$\mathcal{Q}2$) can also be solved in their H\"older's versions.
+Specifically, we shall try to use H\"older retractions to provide answers for the following issues: under what conditions does there exist for any $\alpha\in (0,1$) and $\lambda>0$, a fixed-point free mapping $T\colon B_X\to B_X$ with $\mathrm{d}(T,B_X)=0$ and with the property of being: